DynamoDS/DynamoPrimer/06_Designing-with-Lists/6-1_whats-a-list.md

 ![Input Examples](images/6-1/crossProductDiagram.png)

 ![Input Examples](images/6-1/crossProduct.png)
-> By changing the lacing to Cross Product, we get every combination between each list, giving us a 5x10 grid of points.
+> By changing the lacing to *Cross Product*, we get every combination between each list, giving us a 5x10 grid of points.
 This is an equivalent data structure to the cross product as shown in the concept diagram above, except our data is now a list of lists.
 By connecting a polycurve, we can see that each list is defined by its X-Value, giving us a row of vertical lines.